Peter Horne

-Peter Horne is a rugby union coach.
-He is currently a Skills Coach for Glasgow Warriors.
-He previously was Head Coach of the Ayrshire Bulls.
+Peter Horne is a Scottish rugby union coach and the current assistant coach for Scotland.
+He previously was Head Coach of the Ayrshire Bulls and a Skills Coach for Glasgow Warriors.
 As a player he was a Scotland international rugby union player; and at club level he previously played for Glasgow Warriors for over a decade.
 At the time of his retirement he was the club's most capped back.

-Rugby Union career
+Playing career

 Amateur career

 As a player he could play at centre or fly-half.

 Horne was previously part of a group of Fife youngsters who achieved a rare double, playing in the Bell Baxter High School team who won the Bell Lawrie Scottish Schools Cup and then in the Howe of Fife squad who lifted the Scottish Youth League Cup.
 In season 2006–07, too, he was in the Bell Baxter team who won the Royal Navy schools sevens.

 He played for West of Scotland in season 2008–09.

 He was drafted to Melrose in season 2009–10.
 He was drafted to Dundee HSFP the following season.
 He was drafted to Stirling County for 2011-12 and 2013–14 season.

-Drafted for the Hawks in 2014 and 2016, Horne was again been drafted to Glasgow Hawks in the Scottish Premiership for the 2017–18 season.
+Drafted for the Hawks in 2014 and 2016, Horne was again drafted to Glasgow Hawks in the Scottish Premiership for the 2017–18 season.